stud20190371/TransportationSystem_SwProject/README.md

 # Note (Please read this)

-# Run code on VS Code, because there's a function clear the console and this function work only on VS Code
+# Run code on VS Code, because there's a function clears the console and this function works only on VS Code